What is Baby Butz Cream?

 - Carefully clean your baby’s bottom, use plain warm (not hot) water or unscented wipes.

 - Avoid baby wipes and soaps that are scented.
 The alcohol or fragrance can make skin irritation worse.

 - After bathing, pat your baby’s bottom dry with a towel rather than scrubbing it.
 Scrubbing can irritate your baby’s sensitive skin.

 - If you use cloth diapers, after washing, use a warm vinegar rinse to kill germs and remove soap that could irritate your baby’s skin

 - Use Baby Butz cream to protect and heal your baby’s skin.

 - If diaper rash persists, and Baby Butz Cream cannot heal the skin, it may be a yeast infection, a visit to your Doctor is recommended.

 Should I use cloth or disposable diapers?

-But remember, that the most important thing about diapers is to change them often.
+Remember, that the most important thing about diapers is to check them often and change as necessary.